JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoCommand Class.md

 #include "AfxNova/CADODB.inc"
 USING AfxNova

-' // Open the connection
+' // === Open the connection
-DIM pConnection AS CAdoConnection pConnection.Open("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb")
+DIM pConnection AS CAdoConnection pConnection.Open "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb"

-' // Create a Command object
+' // == Create a Command object
 DIM pCommand AS CAdoCommand

-' // Set the active connection
+' // === Set the active connection
 pCommand.ActiveConnection = pConnection

-' // Set the CommandText property
+' // === Set the CommandText property
 pCommand.CommandText = "SELECT TOP 20 * FROM Authors ORDER BY Author"

-' // Create the recordset by executing a query and attaching ' // the resulting recordset to an instance of the CAdoRecordset class.
+' // === Create the recordset by executing a query and attaching ' // === the resulting recordset to an instance of the CAdoRecordset class.
-DIM pRecordset AS CAdoRecordset pRecordset.Attach(pCommand.Execute)
+DIM pRecordset AS CAdoRecordset = pCommand.Execute

-' // Parse the recordset
+' // === Parse the recordset
-DO
 ' // While not at the end of the recordset...
-   IF pRecordset.EOF THEN EXIT DO
+DO WHILE NOT pRecordset.EOF
    ' // Get the content of the "Author" column
-   PRINT = pRecordset.Collect("Author")
+   PRINT pRecordset.Collect("Author")
    ' // Fetch the next row
    IF pRecordset.MoveNext <> S_OK THEN EXIT DO
 LOOP

+' // === Close the recordset and the connection
+' // If you don't close them, they will be closed when the application ends pRecordset.Close pConnection.Close
 ```
 ---